 What happens when I come to the office or talk with you on the phone?

 Face-to-face conversations are almost always the most effective and the Ombuds Office offers a private place to meet on campus.
 Where needed, we will offer options for meeting off-campus as well.
 At your first meeting, the ombudsperson will explain his/her role, and let you know what you can expect from the Office.
 Then, he/she will listen to your concerns with a neutral and open mind, in order to help you clarify your thoughts, feeling and goals.

 What will happen next?

 The ombudsperson will assist you in developing options for you to address your issues.
-Sometimes this might involve additional meetings.
+Sometimes this will involve additional meetings.
 Together, you can discuss whether any further action by the ombudsperson would make sense --- these could include making confidential and informal inquires about your concerns and identifying resources where answers can be found.
 Where appropriate, the ombudsperson might also offer other helpful services including facilitated conversations, informal mediations, coaching services and group facilitations.

 Are there things the Ombudsperson will NOT do with regard to my concern?

-The power of the Office of the Ombudsperson rests in our ability to listen and inform; there are some things the Ombuds Office will not do:
+The power of the Office of the Ombudsperson rests in our ability to listen and counsel; there are some things the Ombuds Office will not do:

 - The Ombudsperson will Not Conduct Formal Investigations.